Healthcare in Texas: Legislative responses

 The Trust for America's Health ranked Texas 15th highest in adult obesity, with 27.2 percent of the state's population measured as obese.
 The 2008 Men's Health obesity survey ranked four Texas cities among the top 25 fattest cities in America; Houston ranked 6th, Dallas 7th, El Paso 8th, and Arlington 14th.
 Texas had only one city, Austin, ranked 21st, in the top 25 among the "fittest cities" in America.
 The same survey has evaluated the state's obesity initiatives favorably with a "B+".
 The state is ranked forty-second in the percentage of residents who engage in regular exercise.

 Notwithstanding the concentration of elite medical centers in the state, The Commonwealth Fund ranks the Texas healthcare system the third worst in the nation.
 Texas ranks close to last in access to healthcare, quality of care, avoidable hospital spending, and equity among various groups.
 Causes of the state's poor rankings include politics, a high poverty rate, and the highest rate of illegal immigration in the nation.
 In May 2006, Texas initiated the program "code red" in response to the report the state had 25.1 percent of the population without health insurance, the largest proportion in the nation.
-Research shows that adolescents who see alcohol use in advertisements, television shows, and movies are more likely to start drinking alcohol at a younger age.
-Drinking at a young age is correlated with long-term alcohol abuse.